SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Example: `%pockets incin, wii fit, 4e, paisy`
     - Aliases: pocket, setpocket, sppockets, profilepockets

-- **%poll** `<"question"> <"option 1"> <"option 2">`
+- **%poll** `<options> <question>`
-    - Info: Creates a poll for Users to vote on with reactions.
-Takes 2-10 Options.
-If the question or the options have more than 1 word in them, make sure to surround them with quotes.
+    - Info: **Slash version available.** Creates a poll for Users to vote on with reactions.
+Specify the amount of options with a number, between 2 and 5.
+Sends a button which, if you click it opens a modal for you to type the choices into.
-    - Example: `%poll "What is your favourite Ice cream?"
-Chocolate Strawberry "None of the above"`
+    - Example: `%poll 3 What is your favorite Ice Cream?`

 - **%profile** `<@user: Optional>`
     - Info: **Slash version available.** Gets you the profile of the mentioned User, if you dont specify a User, this will get your own.